 During the Clinical Practicum, the Regional Clinical Faculty (RCF) is the student's academic and clinical advisor.
-While enrolled in clinical courses, students will communicate at least biweekly with Regional Clinical Faculty on course progress.
+While enrolled in the clinical courses, students will communicate at least biweekly with Regional Clinical Faculty on course progress.
+The RCF is available as needed and will communicate with the student twice a month and as indicated.
+These contacts must be prearranged and adhered to by mutual agreement between the student and the RCF.
 Professional behavior is expected in all communication and will adhere to the FNU Communication Policy.
-In the case of an urgent clinical incident and the RCF is unavailable, the student should contact the Clinical Director.
+The RCFs responsibilities require frequent travel therefore all meetings should be scheduled.
+If In the case of anon an urgent clinical incident and the rissue occurs and the RCF is unavailable, the student should contact the Clinical Director.
 If the Clinical Director is unavailable, the student should contact the Associate Dean.